With Great Power

 She tried to ignore the sound of the sedan pulling out of the driveway as she rifled through her closet, pausing to shake her head at the old scrap of blue and gold satin.
 She imagined herself in it, seams bulging, her sunken breasts wobbling in the molded cups, and managed to laugh.
 It probably wouldn’t even pull up past her thighs.

 Recalling Bionica’s catsuit, she put on some black jeans, boots, and the leather jacket Karen had gotten her for Christmas a few years ago.
-She thought about wearing a mask, but she never had before, and didn’t have anything to make one with.
+She thought about wearing a mask, but she never had before.
 Masks never fooled anyone for long, anyway.
 Only in the movies.

 She’d never given up flying.
 That would be madness.
 She just did it at night, when she could look down at the black forests and fields and webs of light that formed towns and cities.
 It was odd to see the setting sun as her toes brushed the treetops.

 The journey wasn’t long—she had never gone far—and soon she was hovering above the smoking rubble of Manhattan.

 Ah, the guilt.
 That old familiar feeling.